hkwonx12/bankingapp/journals/Helen_Kwon.md

 # April 5, 2023
 We debugged CRUD endpoints for Checking Account today.
 We worked on creating a Checking Account with a login requirement.
 We each took turns trying to debug as we looked up videos and resources online.
 With the POST working for Checking Account, we will now use that as a model to write our Savings and Investment Account.

+# April 6, 2023
+Reconfigured the models and tables in order to better fit our application.

+# April 7, 2023
+We completed all the routes for the backend.